Table of Contents

-Savings should be one of the most important parts of your household’s financial goals.
+Savings should be one of the most essential parts of your household’s financial goals.
 Adopt a “Pay Yourself First” attitude.
 Your monthly budget should call for savings to be at least 10% of gross income.

 Savings Ratio = Savings/Gross Income

 Savings refer to money in the bank, liquid funds, deposits, money markets, and other liquid funds, such as your emergency fund.
-Gross income is your total source of income on your budget, and includes what you earn, side businesses, bonuses, dividends, and interest income.
+Gross income is your total source of income on your budget and includes what you earn, side businesses, bonuses, dividends, and interest income.

 4. Track Your Spending By Budgeting